-1. To qualify for the SA/IH Program, the applicant/beneficiary (a/b) must have a financial need and a service need.
+- 1. To qualify for the SA/IH Program, the applicant/beneficiary (a/b) must have a financial need and a service need.
 The applicant/recipient must live in a private living arrangement and be living alone, or with others.
 The a/b does not have to live in his/her own home.
 "Private living arrangement" means a private home, apartment, congregate housing, multi-unit housing with services, public or subsidized housing, shared residence, or rooming house.
-The application must be referred immediately to the adult services social worker to verify the private living arrangement, conduct a comprehensive assessment including an economic assessment to determine the actual payment up to the maximum payment.

-2. The applicant/beneficiary must qualify for full ABD categorically needy Medicaid to receive SA/IH.

-3. Maximum SA/IH Payment
+The application must be referred immediately to the adult services social worker to verify the private living arrangement, conduct a comprehensive assessment including an economic assessment to determine the actual payment up to the maximum payment. - 2.
+The applicant/beneficiary must qualify for full ABD categorically needy Medicaid to receive SA/IH. - 3.
+Maximum SA/IH Payment

 The payment standard for the SA/In-Home payment is a maximum of 100% of the amount that the same individual would receive to pay for care at the SA Basic Rate in a licensed facility authorized to receive SA payments.
 The payment may actually be less, depending on the comprehensive needs assessment and the service plan developed by the social worker in conjunction with the client, his/her family, and other significant parties.
-Eligible individuals receive a monthly cash payment for an amount up to 100% of the SA/ACH Basic Maintenance amount (\$1,228.00 effective 10/1/09 and current January 1, 2019), depending upon their specific needs identified through assessment and development of a care plan.
+Eligible individuals receive a monthly cash payment for an amount up to 100% of the SA/ACH Basic Maintenance amount (\$1,252.00 retro back to January 1, 2022), depending upon their specific needs identified through assessment and development of a care plan.
 The auditor should review the social worker's written communication to the caseworker regarding eligibility and payment amount.

-The a/b's total countable monthly income is subtracted from the SA maintenance amount, which is currently \$1,228.00.
+The a/b's total countable monthly income is subtracted from the SA maintenance amount, which is currently \$1,252.00.
 The actual payment is determined by the service case manager and through financial assessment.
-SA/IH payments start the first month of eligibility.
+SA/IH payments start the first month of eligibility, no earlier than the SA/IH date of application.
 The first month payment could be a partial month payment.